-This document is the initial analysis of stock status and harvest recommendation for Kamchatka flounder as a single species.
-It has heretofore been a constituent of the Atheresthes species complex of which arrowtooth flounder had the dominant biomass and ABC's were set based upon its productivity and stock status.
-Due to the recent development of a targeted fishery on Kamchatka flounder it is no longer feasible to manage this species as part of the present complex due to the potential to overharvest the resource since the complex ABC exceeds the estimated biomass of Kamchatka flounder.
+This document is the second analysis of stock status and harvest recommendation for Kamchatka flounder as a single species.
+It had previously been a constituent of the Atheresthes species complex of which arrowtooth flounder had the dominant biomass and ABC's were set based upon its productivity and stock status.
+Due to the recent development of a targeted fishery on Kamchatka flounder it is now managed as a single species in the BSAI.